Gostynin: History

 By the early 14th century, Gostynin emerged as an important administrative center of Mazovia.
 In 1329, it became the seat of a castellan; first known castellan was a man named Pawel, mentioned in a 1345 document.
 In 1352, Siemowit III for the first time used the title “Duke of Gostynin”.
 It was probably during his reign that a defensive castle with a tower was built.
 At that time, a new settlement was established on the right bank of the Skrwa Lewa river, with a market square and a new parish church of St. Martin.
 In 1382, Duke Siemowit IV granted town charter to Gostynin, and as a result, ancient gord, located on the left bank of the river declined.
 Siemowit IV expanded the castle, making it his favorite residence.
 Władysław II Jagiełło visited Gostynin twice (1414, 1419).
 Siemowit IV died here in 1426, and after his death, the complex was rebuilt, with a wooden chapel added to it in 1439.

-After childless deaths of two last dukes of Plock (Siemowit VI) and Władysław II of Płock, in 1462 Gostynin’s residents welcomed King Kazimierz Jagiellonczyk, who confirmed all town’s privileges, and attached it to the Kingdom of Poland.
+After childless deaths of two last dukes of Płock (Siemowit VI) and Władysław II of Płock, in 1462 Gostynin’s residents welcomed King Casimir IV Jagiellon, who confirmed all town’s privileges, and attached it to the Kingdom of Poland.
 From 1462 until 1793, Gostynin was part of Rawa Voivodeship, in which it was the seat of both a Land, and a county.
 Gostynin continued to prosper - in the period known as the Polish Golden Age, it had 265 houses, inn, mills and a brewery (as for 1564).
 In 1612, Russian Tsar Vasili IV died at the Gostynin castle, in which he had been kept with two brothers since 1611.